Ashutosh-7Singh/namasteReact/namasteReact/Readme.md

 - Server-side routing requires a full page reload.
 When you click on a link, the browser makes a network request to fetch a new HTML page (e.g., `aboutUs.html`) from the server and reloads the entire page with new content.
 - This is the traditional routing method used in classic multi-page applications. -->

+# REDUX Toolkit

+- Install @redux/toolkit and react-redux
+- Build our store
+- Connect our store to our app
+- Sclice (Create cartSlice to add)
+- Dispatch(action)- it call function(reducer)
+- Selector(suscribed)-Cart is suscribed through selectr so the forntend cart get updated